bgithub1/da_rnn/README.md

 * <span style="color:blue">uso_full.csv</span> - one minute bar data for the commodity ETF USO
 * <span style="color:blue">uso_201812.csv</span> - one minute bar data just for December 2018

 You can train the model using any of these csv files, or any other csv whose columns conform to those examples.
-You can also use another time series csv file with numeric columns.
+Other time series csv files should only contain numeric columns.
 One of those numeric columns should be used as the label/y-value for the x-values of the preceeding row.

 ___